- Brand name

 What is in this leaflet

 This leaflet answers some common questions about REPLAGAL.
 It does not contain all of the available information.
-Reading this leaflet does not take the place of talking to your doctor or pharmacist.
+It does not take the place of talking to your doctor or pharmacist.

-Please read this leaflet before you start taking REPLAGAL.
+Please read this leaflet before you start using REPLAGAL.

 All medicines have risks and benefits.
-Your doctor has weighed the possible risks of taking REPLAGAL against the expected benefits.
+Your doctor has weighed the possible risks of using REPLAGAL against the expected benefits.

-If you have any concerns about taking REPLAGAL, ask your doctor or pharmacist.
+If you have any concerns about using REPLAGAL, ask your doctor or pharmacist.

 Keep this leaflet.
 You may want to read it again.